-So, I will give you this example I would do a fashion shoot and take 700 to 800 photos in a day and I knew with the D850 I might just slightly miss focus on a max of 5 to 8 shots on a shoot.
+I will give you this example I would do a fashion product shoot and take 700 to 800 photos in a day and I knew with the D850 I might just slightly miss focus on a max of 5 to 8 shots on a shoot.
 Now in saying that I knew at the time I missed focus as it was usually my fault with maybe only one or even two of shots being the cameras fault.

 On the same shoots with the Z7ii I would come back with at least 15 to 20 shots that missed focus half way through a shoot (the first one had nearly 40 out of focus) and I would have been concentrating even harder on focusing and still missing more.
-That for me was always too much of a difference, I tried the Z9 one day and it was bang on every time, just like my D850 only it was just too big and bulky for me.
+That for me was always too much of a difference, I tried the Z9 one day and it was bang on every time, just like my D850 only it was honestly just too big and bulky for me.

-The one issue I have with mirrorless cameras is the height of the grip and my small finger keeps falling off so i use a SmallRig L-Bracket to stop that happening.
+The one issue I have had with mirrorless cameras is the height of the grip and my small finger keeps falling off so I use a SmallRig L-Bracket to stop that happening.
 The good news here is the Z8 is going to be taller than the Z7ii (not quite as tall as the D850) so that shouldn’t be an issue anymore.

 Nikon Z8 vs D850 and why the Z8 is going to be the one for me.

 The simple answer is it can’t and that’s why I am super excited about this new Z8 camera.
 It’s not about a shiny new camera it’s about a proper professional full frame mirrorless camera from Nikon that is easy to carry around and it just works.
 Pairing that with undoubtedly some of the best mirrorless glass out there and you have a sure fire winner.

 See you out there,